 The kitchen is so chic, we had to do an extreme close-up and hone in on the magical marble backsplash and countertop.
 We want to get our Julia Child on in here.

-The Effortless Master Bedroom
+The Effortless Primary Bedroom

-The French have mastered the art of the "perfectly undone" look, and this certainly applies to the master bedroom of this Parisian pied-à-terre.
+The French have mastered the art of the "perfectly undone" look, and this certainly applies to the primary bedroom of this Parisian pied-à-terre.
 With a moody appeal and soft light trickling in through the window, this is definitely where we want to wake up.

 A Handsome Reading Nook